IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 are used may vary by solver.
 Pyomo also contains tools to transform a problem to a scaled version.

 Ipopt is the standard solver in IDAES.
-To use scale factors the ``nlp_scaling_method`` option should be set to ``user-scaling``.
+To use scale factors with Ipopt, the ``nlp_scaling_method`` option should be set to ``user-scaling``.
 Be aware that this deactivates any NLP automatic scaling.